DinaG00/RealTimeMonitoringSolution/README.md

 ##  Project Structure

-clipboardMonitor: "Python service for clipboard monitoring, does not bypass Windows Permissions"
+- ClipboardMonitor: Python service for clipboard monitoring, does not bypass Windows Permissions

-RealTimeMonitoringSolution:
+- RealTimeMonitoringSolution:
-  MonitoringService: "C# Windows Service for monitoring clipboard, USB, downloads, and processes"
+  MonitoringService: C# Windows Service for monitoring clipboard, USB, downloads, and processes
-  ClipboardConsoleApp: "C# console app for clipboard monitoring, does not bypass Windows Permissions"
+  ClipboardConsoleApp: C# console app for clipboard monitoring, does not bypass Windows Permissions

-MonitoringWebApp:
+- MonitoringWebApp:
-  backend: "Node.js/Express API"
+  backend: Node.js/Express API
-  frontend: "React app for the UI with MUI theme"
+  frontend: React app for the UI with MUI theme
-  database: "SQLite database and initialization scripts"
+  database: SQLite database and initialization scripts

 ##  Copyright